 The researchers also found some surprising results when looking at gender of the deceased parent (whether children were more affected by the death of a mother than a father) and age at which the child lost a parent (whether younger children were more affected by death than older children).
-With both factors, no significant difference in later problems turned up which contradicted what the researchers had been expecting based on previous research and attachment theory.
+With both factors, no significant difference in later problems turned up, which contradicted what the researchers had been expecting based on previous research and on attachment theory itself.

 One factor that did seem to play a role in later relationships involved the cause of a parent's death.
-Children who lose a parent to suicide seem significantly more likely to experience relationship problems later in life than children who lose a parent for other reasons.
+Children who lost a parent to suicide seemed significantly more likely to experience relationship problems later in life than children who lost a parent for other reasons.
 This is consistent with previous research showing that losing a parent to suicide can leave children especially vulnerable to later emotional problems due to the stigma surrounding suicide.

-Also, as Hoeg and her co-authors point out, whether or not children develop later problems often depends on the surviving parent and how well they can help their children overcome grief and learn to move on with their lives.
+In addition, as Hoeg and her co-authors point out, whether or not children develop later problems often depends on the surviving parent and how well they can help their children overcome grief and learn to move on with their lives.
 With time and emotional support from the surviving parent, children are often able to adapt to the loss of a parent and develop new attachments to other people in their lives.
-Psychologist John Bowlby referred to this process as "attachment reorganization" and children who are unable to form new attachments typically develop later problems as result.
+Psychologist John Bowlby referred to this process as "attachment reorganization"; children who are unable to form new attachments typically develop later problems as result.

 As we can see from studies such as this one, losing a parent at an early age can have long term consequences that cannot be ignored.
 This is why family counseling can be so important after a parent's death, especially if the loss is unexpected or traumatic, such as with suicide or violent death.
 Given that an estimated five percent of all children in Western countries experience parental loss before the end of their teenage years, the need for effective treatment programs to help bereaved children and their parents cannot be underestimated.

 Along with focusing on how children cope with death, such counseling also needs to provide support for the surviving parent.
-Given that the parent is often left devastated by the loss of a partner, both emotionally and financially, by loss of a spouse, the process of recovering after this kind of loss can also disrupt efforts to help their children cope effectively.
+Given that the parent is often left devastated by the loss of a partner, both emotionally and financially, the process of recovering after this kind of loss can also disrupt efforts to help their children cope effectively.

-Unfortunately, financial realities and lack of available programming nearby often means that many bereaved families are left to cope on their own with only their families or friends providing support.
-As the work of Hoeg et al and other research studies show, the long-term consequences of losing a parent at a young age can persist well into adulthood.
-Which is why it is essential that bereaved children and their surviving parents get the help they need to deal with this loss
+Unfortunately, financial realities and lack of available programming nearby often means that many bereaved families are left to cope on their own, with only their families or friends providing support.
+As the work of Hoeg's team and other research studies show, the long-term consequences of losing a parent at a young age can persist well into adulthood—which is why it is essential that bereaved children and their surviving parents get the help they need to deal with this loss.

 Høeg, B. L., Johansen, C., Christensen, J., Frederiksen, K., Dalton, S. O., Dyregrov, A., Bøge, P., Dencker, A., & Bidstrup, P. E. (2018, January 25).
 Early Parental Loss and Intimate Relationships in Adulthood: A Nationwide Study.
 Developmental Psychology.
 Advance online publication. http://dx.doi.org/10.1037/dev0000483